pgporada/learning-ansible-filters-and-ec2-tags/README.md

         ansible-playbook playbook.yml -e cli_env=prod -e cli_roles=app,web,db

 Glob all boxes with role of `web` somewhere in the list and get the returned instance(s).
-This is where this method gets weird and you can potentially match too many boxes.
-Be careful.
+This is where this method gets weird and you can potentially match too many boxes. **Be careful**.
 Always run with --list-hosts first.

         ansible-playbook playbook.yml -e cli_env=prod -e cli_roles=*web* --list-hosts
         ansible-playbook playbook.yml -e cli_env=prod -e cli_roles=*web*